PyCQA/docformatter/docs/source/usage.rst

                             and wrap-descriptions to a default 88 if not specified and only adding a pre-summary-space when docstring starts with '"' (default: False)
+      --black-line-length length
+                            set line length for wrap-summaries and wrap-descriptions, only used if --black is set
+                            (default: 88)
       --make-summary-multi-line
                             add a newline before and after a one-line docstring (default: False)